-Today, or yesterday to you, we popped to the garden centre because that is basically what you do when you have kids.
+Today we popped to the garden centre because that is basically what you do when you have kids.

 We had absolutely zero intention of buying any plants – don’t be silly, I don’t need more things to keep alive – but they have a cafe, a play area, and fish…and that’s classed as a day out in this family.